Iranian Missiles Fired Toward UK Bases in Cyprus, Defense Secretary Says - The Media Line

 Iranian Missiles Fired Toward UK Bases in Cyprus, Defense Secretary Says

-Two missiles launched from Iran were fired toward British military bases in Cyprus, UK Defense Secretary John Healey said, as the fallout from Operation Epic Fury continues to spread beyond its initial targets.
+Two missiles launched from Iran were fired toward British military bases in Cyprus, UK Defense Secretary John Healey said, as fallout from Operation Epic Fury continued to ripple across the region.

-Healey, speaking to Sky News, said the missiles were launched in the direction of UK installations on the island.
-He explained that it was not yet known whether the projectiles were specifically aimed at British facilities, hosting around three thousand British operatives.
+Speaking to Sky News, Healey said the missiles were launched in the direction of UK installations on the island.
+It was not yet clear whether the projectiles were specifically aimed at British facilities, which host roughly 3,000 British personnel.

-The United Kingdom maintains permanent military infrastructure in Cyprus, including Royal Air Force Akrotiri, a key base for operations across the Middle East.
-British officials have not described the incident as a direct attack on the UK, but Healey’s comments place British assets inside the broader arc of Iranian retaliation.
+Britain maintains permanent sovereign base areas in Cyprus, including Royal Air Force Akrotiri, a key hub for operations across the Middle East.
+Officials in London have stopped short of describing the incident as a direct Iranian attack on the UK, but Healey’s comments place British assets within the widening arc of retaliation following the joint US-Israel strikes.

 Give the gift of hope